ehazlett/docker-sample-java-mysql-tomcat/readme.md

 # Docker Java/MySQL Tomcat Sample
-This is a simple Java application that shows Java and MySQL.
+This is a simple Java application with MySQL.

 # Run